PLPAfrica/Feb_2024-Python-Hackathon1/readme.md

 - Prompts a user to enter their `age`.
 - Uses a conditional statement to check if the `age` is `greater than` or `equal to` 18.
 - Prints `You are eligible to vote` if true, otherwise `You are not eligible to vote`

 ![alt text](image-1.png)
+- This screenshot demonstrate the functionality of the source code